mcdemarco/the-new-kitchen-cookbook/poultry/crockpotRoastedChicken.md

 ## Variants

 The potatoes are my own addition.
-I have also added a bulb of fennel (to the onion/celery layer) and substituted sweet potatoes for the potatoes.
+I have also added a bulb of fennel (to the onion/celery layer) and substituted sweet potatoes for the potatoes.thxhxxxx

 The original recipe has a [lemon pepper variant](https://www.thelittlekitchen.net/lemon-pepper-roast-chicken-in-a-slow-cooker/).

 Optionally, you can broil chicken to crisp it up after cooking.

 Some speed up the process by cooking the chicken on high, but I haven't tried it since it's    pretty quick as it is.

+xxx                                                                                                                                                                                                                                    vwv